rosedu/techblog/posts/2011/09/12/git-good-practices.md

 next recommendation.

-Another important recommendation, heavily stressed in Git but probably insisted on in other SCMs, is creating small, atomic commits.
+Another important recommendation, heavily stressed in Git but probably insisted on in other SCMs, is creating _small_, _atomic_ commits.
 Each commit should do one thing and do it well.
-A commit should not use a message such as "Update everything." or "Fix plenty of errors."
-Rather, each fix should go into a separate commit.
+A commit should not use a message such as `"Update everything."` or `"Fix plenty of errors."` Rather, each fix should go into a separate commit.
 This would make it very easy for a reviewer to analyze and diff your commit and, possibly, isolate a bug that you may have introduced.
 If your commit